 Dialectical Behavior Therapy (DBT) is a structured therapeutic treatment that emphasizes balance between acceptance and change.

-The core skills of DBT are zen mindfulness-based, teaching clients how to increase awareness by noticing thoughts, feelings, and body sensations and then strengthening attention back to the present moment.
-Over time, this helps clients cultivate the experience of living life from a place of “wise mind”, or centered intuition, instead of reacting to life through behavioral patterns, emotional impulses, and black and white thinking.
+The core skills of DBT are zen mindfulness-based, teaching clients how to increase awareness by noticing thoughts, feelings, and body sensations, and then strengthening attention back to the present moment.
+Over time, this helps clients cultivate the experience of living life from a place of “wise mind,” or centered intuition, instead of reacting to life through behavioral patterns, emotional impulses, and black and white thinking.

-Developed in the 1970’s, DBT is one of the most successful and effective treatments for Borderline Personality Disorder.
-DBT also helps reduce impulsive behaviors, such as suicidality, self-harm, substance abuse, eating disordered behavior, aggression, isolation, rumination, dissociation, anxiety, depression and panic attacks.
+Developed in the 1970s, DBT is one of the most successful and effective treatments for Borderline Personality Disorder.
+DBT also helps reduce impulsive behaviors, such as suicidality, self-harm, substance abuse, eating disordered behavior, aggression, isolation, rumination, dissociation, anxiety, depression, and panic attacks.
 DBT teaches skills to control these behaviors by helping clients build a life worth living through tolerating distress, learning how to bear pain skillfully, regulating emotions, and improving relationships with others.

-GenPsych is unique because we are dedicated to implementing the philosophies and strategies of DBT not only within our fully structured DBT program but in our Mental Health and Substance programs as well.
-At intake, a psychiatrist and clinician will help to evaluate which program will fit your needs, whether that is a partial level of care, an intensive outpatient level of care.
+GenPsych is unique because we are dedicated to implementing the philosophies and strategies of DBT not only within our fully structured DBT program, but in our Mental Health and Substance programs as well.
+At intake, a psychiatrist and clinician will help to evaluate which program best fits your needs, whether that is a partial level of care or an intensive outpatient level of care.

 - Mindfulness teachings will be repeated between each module.
 These skills help to integrate one’s sense of self by consciously strengthening attention via nonjudgmental practice onto the present moment within the person’s internal experience and in the outside environment.

-Walking the Middle Path is an umbrella of dialectical strategies that make up the basis of DBT treatment.
+- Walking the Middle Path is an umbrella of dialectical strategies that make up the basis of DBT treatment.
 This unit includes a lecture on Dialectics which addresses how to synthesize beliefs, emotions, and behaviors that appear to be opposites.
-Validation skills are taught so clients see how their own experiences, as well as others, make sense given their current situation, skill level, and past experiences.
+Validation skills are taught so clients see how their own experiences, as well as others’, make sense given their current situation, skill level, and past experiences.
 Behaviorism helps to teach behavior management and change via reinforcement and consequences.

-Distress Tolerance is an imperative unit which helps clients when they are experiencing their most intense levels of suffering.
-Clients learn the importance of radically accepting things that cannot be changed in life as well as how to tolerate intense pain and distress.
-Skills are learned that help the client cope with behavioral urges that if left untreated, can lead to making the situation worse.
+- Distress Tolerance is an imperative unit which helps clients when they are experiencing their most intense levels of suffering.
+Clients learn the importance of radically accepting things that cannot be changed in life, as well as how to tolerate intense pain and distress.
+Skills are learned that help the client cope with behavioral urges that, if left untreated, can lead to making the situation worse.

-Interpersonal Effectiveness includes skills to help clients get needs met when interacting with other people while preserving self-respect, the objective of the conversation, and the relationship.
-This unit helps with people who have intense and/or volatile relationships, fear of abandonment and rejection as well as people who have difficulty asking for something or saying no.
+- Interpersonal Effectiveness includes skills to help clients get needs met when interacting with other people while preserving self-respect, the objective of the conversation, and the relationship.
+This unit helps with people who have intense and/or volatile relationships, fear of abandonment and rejection, as well as people who have difficulty asking for something or saying no.